stoozey/SSave-Docs/docs/getting-started.md

 When creating save classes, you need to extend the `SSave` class.
 This is so you can call the [`add_value()`](ssave.md#ssaveadd_valuename-type-default) method within it's constructor.

-## Interfacing With the SaveFile Class
+## Working With the SaveFile Class

 Before we start, create a new object and add this code to it: